 I hope this article helped explain how to use transparent materials in Blender.
-Please take a look around the site, check out my YouTube channel or sign up for Blender tutorial updates below.
+Please take a look around the site for more helpful content like how to bake textures in Blender.
+Check out my YouTube channel or sign up for Blender tutorial updates below.
 Take care and stay creative!

 Get Brandon’s Newsletter

 By submitting, you agree to receive periodic e-mails from me.
 You can unsubscribe at any time.